wadehammes/base-css4-wordpress/wp-content/plugins/wordfence/readme.txt

 To install the Wordfence on WordPress Multi-Site installations:

 1. Install Wordfence via the plugin directory or by uploading the ZIP file.
 2. Network Activate Wordfence.
 This step is important because until you network activate it, your sites will see the plugin option on their plugins menu.
-Once activated that option dissappears.
+Once activated that option disappears.
 3. Now that Wordfence is network activated it will appear on your Network Admin menu.
 Wordfence will not appear on any individual site's menu.
 4. Go to the "Scan" menu and start your first scan.
 5. Wordfence will do a scan of all files in your WordPress installation including those in the blogs.dir directory of your individual sites.